I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtwaitforsynchronizationobjectfromgpu.md

 <p>This function might also return other <b>NTSTATUS</b> values.</p>

 ## -remarks
-<p>This function semantics are similar to existing <a href="https://msdn.microsoft.com/library/windows/hardware/ff547262">D3DKMTWaitForSynchronizationObject2</a> call, except that this function also supports monitored fence objects and an array of monitored fence values to wait for.</p>

-<p>This function semantics are similar to existing <a href="https://msdn.microsoft.com/library/windows/hardware/ff547262">D3DKMTWaitForSynchronizationObject2</a> call, except that this function also supports monitored fence objects and an array of monitored fence values to wait for.</p>
+<p>This function semantics are similar to existing <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtwaitforsynchronizationobject2.md">D3DKMTWaitForSynchronizationObject2</a> call, except that this function also supports monitored fence objects and an array of monitored fence values to wait for.</p>

 ## -requirements
 <table>